ClinicalBrainLab/clinicalbrainlab.github.io/content/project/reading-network/index.md

 Ongoing projects:

-1. Effective Biliteracy: The Impact of Script Sets on Bilingual Reading Networks for Typical and Atypical Readers (funded by NTU-JHU Collaborative Grant)
+1. Effective Biliteracy: The Impact of Script Sets on Bilingual Reading Networks for Typical and Atypical Readers - *funded by NTU-JHU Collaborative Grant*
-2. Reading Brains Project (funded by National Research Foundation)
+2. Cognitive Science of Multilingualism In Children (COSMIC) - *funded by National Research Foundation*